turbo-hackers/Insta-Recon/README.md

 # Insta-Recon V1.0

-This is a simple python based OSINT Tool for Instagram.
+This is a simple python OSINT Tool for Instagram.
 It can be used to get the data of public accounts as well as Private accounts like their Username, User-id, Full-Name, Followers and Following count, Profile-pic-HD etc. that can be used to recon the user on Instagram.

 Also save the report to a folder with a text file and profile photo